Uptycs/cloudquery/README.md

 # CloudQuery

 CloudQuery is OsQuery extension to fetch cloud telemetry from AWS, GCP, and Azure.
-It is extensible to that
+It is extensible so that
 one can add support for new tables easily, and configurable so that one can change the table schema as well.

 ## Getting started